 See schedule of courses for specific titles.

-PHRM 397.
-Advanced Pharmacology Research.
+PHRM 6995.
+Graduate Independent Research.
 1-18 Credits.

-Student work on individual or small team research projects under the supervision of a faculty member, for which credit is awarded.
+Graduate student work on individual or small team research projects under the supervision of a faculty member, for which credit is awarded.
+Offered at department discretion.

-PHRM 491.
+PHRM 7491.
 Doctoral Dissertation Research.
 1-12 Credits.